Fact-checking Michael Wolff

 Michael Wolff's "Fire and Fury: Inside the Trump White House" turns a blowtorch on 1600 Pennsylvania Avenue.
 Wolff's tales of disorganization, internecine warfare, and egomaniacal incompetence melt Trump's self-declared, steely image as a drain-the-swamp populist into a puddle of undisciplined, incurious, narcissism.
 The book, based on scores of named and unnamed sources, asserts a stunning contempt of process, complexity, and governance.

-Wolff has long brought journalist's eye for chronology and quotes together with an author's instinct for subplots and buzz.
+Wolff has long brought a journalist's eye for chronology and quotes together with an author's instinct for subplots and buzz.
 He's quick and clever.
 He has an edge to his prose and an urgency to his narrative.
 But basic questions remain: Are his quotes accurate?
 Are they taken out of context?
 Are his sources solid or just settling scores?

 In daily journalism, sources are the coin of the realm.
 Quotes are checked and verified.
 In certain cases, especially if an unnamed source makes a sensational claim, a damaging accusation or alleges wrongdoing, a top editor will ask the reporter to reveal the identity of the source, if only privately, to be sure the news organization has done its due diligence and the source's credibility and motivations have been vetted.
 But independent authors -- even journalist authors -- have no equivalent editing structure.
 The publisher works with the author, and assigns an editor, maybe even a fact-checker, but the author takes the lead.
 Checking quotes and sources varies from one publisher to the next.